-The discharge must not be made into ponds or lakes or freshwater within 500 metres upstream from a designated shellfish water, European Site, Ramsar site, Site of Special Scientific Interest (SSSI), National Nature Reserve, Local Nature Reserve or any body of water identified as containing a Protected Species or within 100 metres from a Local Wildlife Site.

-Furthermore, the discharge must not be made to a watercourse at a point where salmon spawn.
-For a site in tidal water, '500 metres upstream' means within 500 metres by the shortest distance over water in any direction from the nearest boundary of any of these sites.
+The discharge must not be made into ponds or lakes or freshwater within 1 kilometre upstream from an identified bathing water, a designated shellfish water, European Site, Ramsar site, Site of Special Scientific Interest (SSSI), Local Nature Reserve or any body of water identified as containing a Protected Species or within 100 metres from a Local Wildlife site.
+For a site in tidal water '1 kilometre upstream' means within 1 kilometre by the shortest distance over water in any direction from the nearest boundary of any of these sites.
 This restriction only applies to conservation sites that are water-based and linked to the receiving water downstream of the discharge point.